Ebauches SA Logos

 On July 1, 1918, a watch factory is founded between Saint-Imier and Villeret called Guerrin, Bourquin & Cie.
 It produced watches under the Aurore brand, and the Aurore-Villeret ebauche factory would join Ebauches SA in 1927 as part of Fabriques d’Ebauches Bernoises SA.

 Felsa is formed in Longeau (Lengnau) near Bienne.
-It would join Ebauches SA in 1927.
+It would take over the Obrecht factory in Grenchen and join Ebauches SA in 1927.

 Hora SA is established in Cortébert on September 28.